YXFeather/AutoHarvestMod-1.20.1-offhand/Readme_en.md

 - Farmer: Harvest the corp and re-plant them
 - Seed: Break the grass and flowers around you
 - Feed: Feed the animals around you with the item in your hand.
 Also shear the sheep if you take the scissors
 - Fishing: Automatically reel in and recast your fishing rod
+- *Peeling: Right click on the log with an axe to obtain peeled logs
+- *Farmland: Automatic hoeing
+- *Don't Break White Stone: A game on some servers

 Supported Crops: